arh23/strgen-js/README.md

 This will create a random string based on the pattern provided.

-There are multiple parameters/variables which affect the way in which Regexgen handles string generation:
+There are multiple parameters/variables which affect the way in which Strgen handles string generation:

 - *pattern* - required - the regex-styled pattern string required to generate the random string.

-- *allow_duplicate_characters* - optional - boolean to specify whether or not Regexgen should use the same character twice in a range/set of characters. *True* by default.
+- *allow_duplicate_characters* - optional - boolean to specify whether or not Strgen should use the same character twice in a range/set of characters. *True* by default.

 - *allow_logging* - optional - boolean to specify whether every significant action during the generation process should be logged or not. *False* by default.
 Has the potential to cause performance issues.
-The log is accessible via the browser console, or can be accessed directly from the Regexgen object.
+The log is accessible via the browser console, or can be accessed directly from the Strgen object.
 For example, using the example object defined above, you will be able to access the logs using: *stringGenerator.generator_log*.

 - *reporting_type* -  optional - string to specify the level of detail the messages posted before and after string generation.
 To show the pattern at the start, and the final string generated at the end of generation, use "full".
 To show a message stating when generation has started and finished, use "less".
 To show nothing, use "none".
 Any invalid values assigned to this parameter will be set to the "none" state.
 If *allow_logging* has been set to *true*, this will be set to full.
 Set to *full* by default.